FK Novi Pazar: Yugoslav period

-Besides this major achievement, the generation of 1984 will also manage to win the, back then respectable, Yugoslav amateur-league leagues champion, which was played between the winners of the all eight leagues forming the Yugoslav third tier, the six republic leagues (Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia and Slovenia) and the two autonomous provinces ones (Kosovo and Vojvodina).
+The generation of 1984 also managed to win the Yugoslav amateur-league leagues championship, which was played between the winners of all eight leagues forming the Yugoslav third tier, those in the six republics (Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia and Slovenia) and in the two autonomous provinces (Kosovo and Vojvodina).
 As winner of the 1983–84 Serbian Republic League, FK Novi Pazar represented Serbia that year and won the tournament.
-After beating Liria away in Prizren by 3–0, Novi Pazar played the final home in the City Stadium where it won Crvenka by 2–0 with goals of Esad Karišik and Ismet Ugljanin.
-A member of that generation, Enver Gusinac, who became club captain in the seasons that followed, missed the season because of the Yugoslav People's Army conscription, made his return at that final game.
+After beating Liria away in Prizren by 3–0, Novi Pazar played the final at home at the City Stadium where they beat Crvenka by 2–0 with goals from Esad Karišik and Ismet Ugljanin.
+A member of that generation, Enver Gusinac, who became club captain in the seasons that followed, but missed the season because of the Yugoslav People's Army conscription, made his return in the final.

 Serbia/Montenegro period

 The club qualified for a promotion play-off spot for the First League of FR Yugoslavia twice, but lost on both occasions.
 They lost to Sutjeska Nikšić in 1994, and to Sloboda Užice in 1995.
 In 2002, the club was relegated to the Serbian League, third division in Serbia.
 After one season in the Serbian League they were promoted back to the Serbian First League.
 During the 1980s and 1990s the club was magnet to many of the talented Kosovo Albanian players such as Nazmi Rama, Naser Salihu, Mentor Miftari, Sadik Rrahmani, Gëzim Hasi, Besnik Kollari, Shefqer Kurti, or manager Hysni Maxhuni.